15. Graduation with Latin Honors

 Effective for December 2005 degree candidates.
-To be eligible for graduation with honors, a student seeking a baccalaureate degree must enroll in and complete a minimum of 60 semester hours at Texas A&M University preceding graduation and have a grade point ratio at this institution equal to or greater than that required for the appropriate category of honors.
-Course credit received by examination, and courses reserved for graduate credit only, are excluded from the calculation of the number of hours and the grade point ratio for graduation with honors.
+To be eligible for graduation with Latin Honors, a student seeking a baccalaureate degree must enroll in and complete a minimum of 60 semester hours at Texas A&M University preceding graduation and have a grade point average at this institution equal to or greater than that required for the appropriate category of honors.
+Course credit received by examination, and courses reserved for graduate credit only, are excluded from the calculation of the number of hours and the grade point average for graduation with Latin Honors.

-Categories for honors shall be designated as follows:
+Categories for Latin Honors shall be designated as follows:

-Summa Cum Laude: A student may be graduated “Summa Cum Laude” with a grade point ratio of 3.90 or above.
+- Summa Cum Laude: A student may be graduated “Summa Cum Laude” with a grade point average of 3.90 or above.

-Magna Cum Laude: A student may be graduated “Magna Cum Laude” with a grade point ratio range of 3.70 through 3.899.
+- Magna Cum Laude: A student may be graduated “Magna Cum Laude” with a grade point average range of 3.70 through 3.899.

-Cum Laude: A student may be graduated “Cum Laude” with a grade point ratio range of 3.50 through 3.699.
+- Cum Laude: A student may be graduated “Cum Laude” with a grade point average range of 3.50 through 3.699.